 When to Go: July and August are said to be the best time for diving in Lembeh Strait, with the most number of critter sightings reported during this season.
 However, you can dive throughout the year around Lembeh.

 Dive Experience level: If you intend to head to Lembeh specifically for muck diving, you should have excellent buoyancy control so as not to stir up the sand.

 Water temperature: 25 – 26°C between July – September; 28 – 29°C rest of the year

 Access Point: Mandado Airport (MDC) in Sulawesi

-Diving in Indonesia is an incredible experience in it of itself, but Bali would make an ideal destination if you are looking for additional things to do outside of scuba diving.
+Diving in Indonesia is an incredible experience in itself, but Bali would make an ideal destination if you are looking for additional things to do outside of scuba diving.

-For macro fans and underwater photographers, there are numerous dive sites around Padang Bai, Tulamben, and north Bali that offer phenomenal muck diving.
-In these regions of Bali, I have seen everything from rhinopias, ornate ghost pipefishes, frogfish, mimic octopus, to the most colorful nudibranchs.
+For macro fans and underwater photographers, numerous dive sites around Padang Bai, Tulamben, and north Bali offer phenomenal muck diving.
+In these regions of Bali, I have seen everything from rhinopias, ornate ghost pipefishes, frogfish, and mimic octopuses, to the most colorful nudibranchs.
 If you prefer more “action” underwater, head to Nusa Penida for beautiful drift dives along colorful reef slopes.